 I have both the Amex Hilton Business and Hilton Ascend cards.
 I need to close one to make room for another Amex credit card (I am now at 5).
 Trying to recall the difference in benefits so I can decide which card to keep and which to close.

-The Hilton Honors Ascend Card and Hilton Honors American Express Business Card have a lot of overlapping features, so for many people it may not make sense to hold onto both of them, especially if there are other American Express Cards that make more sense..
+The Hilton Honors Ascend Card from American Express and Hilton Honors American Express Business Card have a lot of overlapping features, so for many people it may not make sense to hold onto both of them, especially if there are other American Express Cards that make more sense..
 The obvious difference between the two cards is that the former is a personal card while the latter is a business card.

 Aside from that, is there a big advantage to one card over the other?

 - Have a $95 annual fee

 - Offer Hilton Honors Gold status for as long as you have the card

 - Offer Hilton Honors Diamond status when you spend $40,000 on the card in a calendar year

 - Offer an anniversary weekend night reward when you spend $15,000 on the card in a calendar year

 - Offer 12x points for purchases made directly with Hilton, 6x points for purchases made at US gas stations and US restaurants, and a minimum of 3x points on other purchases